Anuj Bidve murder accused Kiaran Stapleton 'loves prison'

 He denied he had brought along his "little audience" of friends to the tattoo shop in Swinton and was "showing off" to them as they laughed and joked.

-"This was all about enjoying your status as a killer, was it not?" said Mr Cummings.'No feelings'
+"This was all about enjoying your status as a killer, was it not?" said Mr Cummings.

 Mr Stapleton said: "No."